FAQ

 If we must talk about modalities…

 There are many different theories of psychology applied under the umbrella of therapy.
 It is not essential that you know all about all of them (unless you want to investigate).
 Many therapy methods overlap in function, while using different terms.
-Some therapy methods repurpose older therapy methods in new words and simply have good marketing or public exposure.
+Some therapy methods repurpose older therapy methods in new words and simply have good marketing or public exposure (IFS is an example of this).

 CBT is the most widely practiced form of psychotherapy in the US.
 It focuses on the relationship between our thinking, our emotions, and our behavior.
 Other therapy approaches definitely focus on these things, however CBT tends to do so in a highly structured way.
 I think CBT is useful at times for some people, but I find that it can too easily reinforce the suppression of our internal states; bringing short-term relief but in the long-term not really supporting deep change.
-It is also too dry and conceptual for my liking.
 Of course there are many excellent and skilled clinicians who practice CBT; choice of modality doesn’t equal clinical skill or competence.

 My orientation…